The Divine Origin of Tara Statues

-Red Tara is a wrathful emanation of Tara.
-This deity is also known as “Kurukulla” and she is a deity of enchantment.
-As a result, her devotees believe that she can give them the power to induce people to their will.
-For example, gratuitous recitation of her mantra can influence a politician, estranged lover of even a King.
+Red Tara statues depict a wrathful emanation of Tara.
+Additionally, this deity is known as “Kurukulla” and she is a deity of enchantment.
+As a result, her devotees believe that she can give them the power to bend people to their will.
+For example, gratuitous recitation of her mantra can influence a politician, estranged lover or even a king.

-Her mantra is recited is “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a King.
-However, a condition of the mantra’s effectiveness is that the intentions of the inducer must be virtuous and not evil.
+Her mantra is recited as “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a king.
+However, a condition of the mantra’s effectiveness is that the intentions of the inducer can only be virtuous and not evil.

-Kurukulla has a frightening appearance compared to both White and Green Tara.
-Kurukulla is depicted with 4 arms and a frightening countenance and she is usually standing in Dakini pose.
-She is standing on a human corpse and is surrounded by a ring of flames that represent pristine awareness.
-Additionally, she holds a flower bow and arrow that is drawn back and ready to fire.
+Dancing Red Tara statues are surrounded by a ring of flames that represent pristine awareness.
+Kurukulla holds a flower bow and arrow that is drawn back and ready to fire.
 In her other hands she holds a flower noose and flower goad.